|Emission mode||USB; BFSK, 100 Bd, 620 Hz, ACF=16|

 F11 was a Polish 11 digital mode that was used from the late 2000s until December 2018.
 It was formerly attached to most E11, S11a, and M03 schedules, sending the same traffic 10-15 minutes before those schedules.

 F11 entered a long period of decline starting in 2014, either with removal of the relevant E11/S11a/M03 schedules, or just disappearing without affecting the analog counterparts.
 The decline began around the time the newer Polish 11 family of digital modes, F03/P03, was introduced, which operates largely standalone.

-All F11 schedules are weekly, follow year-round UTC (no DST adjustments), and use three different frequencies depending on the month - one for November to February, one for May to August and one for the remaining months.
-For most of the time there is no traffic, and one random week of the month a message is sent that always consists of 20-50 groups (excluding "88888").
-Those always have a repeat transmission in the same week.
+All F11 schedules were weekly, followed year-round UTC (no DST adjustments), and used three different frequencies depending on the month - one for November to February, one for May to August and one for the remaining months.
+For most of the time there was no traffic, and one random week of the month a message was sent that always consisted of 20-50 groups (excluding "88888").
+Those always had a repeat transmission in the same week.

-Each F11 transmission is followed 5 minutes later by a repeat of it on the same frequency.
-10 minutes after the repeat, an E11 or S11a transmission comes up, carrying the same message, always on a nearby frequency, normally up to 1 MHz away.
-However, not every single analog schedule has a digital equivalent.
+Each F11 transmission was followed 5 minutes later by a repeat of it on the same frequency.
+10 minutes after the repeat, an E11, S11a, or M03 transmission came up, carrying the same message, always on a nearby frequency, normally up to 1 MHz away.
+However, not every single analog schedule had a digital equivalent.